Tarquinia Molza: Works

+De Cynthio Card.
+Aldobrandino: "Te celebrate, Cynthi, virtute insigne et ostro."

+De Eodem: "Tu solus, Cynthi, te ipsum velut alter Apollo."

+(Untitled): "Felsina clara Virum insignis, at clarior almae."

 Literary and Artistic Representations

 Many artistic works were dedicated to her; Francesco Patrizi wrote about her singing in his treatise L'amorosa filosofia, and she was perhaps the first singer to have a published biography dedicated to her (Opuscoli inediti di Tarquinia Molza modenese by D. Vandelli).

 Her name appears among those on the Heritage Floor of Judy Chicago's The Dinner Party.

 Honors

 Molza was granted Roman citizenship in 1600, the only woman to have citizenship.
 The decree stated, "although the Senate has never accepted women in to the ranks of citizenship…[it is resolved that] Tarquinia Molza of Modena be numbered in the ranks of its most noble citizens with the title l'Unica, never before bestowed on anyone, in recognition of her singular virtues and merits."